jenkins-x-plugins/jx-project/README.md

 ## Getting Started

-Download the [jx-alpha-project binary](https://github.com/jenkins-x/jx-project/releases) for your operating system and add it to your `$PATH`.
+Download the [jx-project binary](https://github.com/jenkins-x/jx-project/releases) for your operating system and add it to your `$PATH`.

 There will be an `app` you can install soon too...